Bowhle/alx-system_engineering-devops/0x19-postmortem/README.md

 # 0x19 Postmortem: Strace Debugging Issue on Web Server

 ## **Issue Summary**
 This postmortem outlines an issue I faced while trying to debug the Apache2 web server using `strace`.
 Despite several attempts to configure and run `strace` on Apache2 processes, it was unable to trace system calls, leading to challenges in diagnosing server issues.
-The problem was detected at 5:30 PM UTC, and as of now, it remains unresolved.
+The problem was detected at 5:30 PM (SAST), and as of now, it remains unresolved.
 Additional troubleshooting steps are outlined below.

 ### **Duration of the Outage**
-- **Start Time**: 5:30 PM UTC
+- **Start Time**: 5:30 PM (SAST)
 - **End Time**: Ongoing (issue unresolved as of the last update)
 - **Impact**: The inability to use `strace` on Apache2 processes has severely hindered server-side diagnostics.
 This has impacted all users relying on the server, as proper debugging could not be performed.
 The issue prevents deeper analysis of server behavior.